gracelang/language/languageSpec/spec.md

 before its body or initialiser.

-Some annotations, like `required`, `abstract` and `annotation`, indicate that the declaration is a marker declaration, that is, a declaration without an initialiser or a method body.
+Some annotations, like `required`, `abstract` and `annotation`, indicate that the declaration is a _marker declaration_, that is, a declaration without an initialiser or a method body.

 Grace defines the following core